SeanMcP/talks/the-next-generation-of-front-end-architecture/slides.md

 - Their reliance on non-web technologies was a major issue
   - I remember the days of talking to my grandparents over the phone...
   - And trying to walk through the process of installing Flash or Silverlight
-- A11y: non-web technologies left users with disabilities out in the cold
+- By and large, they weren't accessible: non-web technologies left users with disabilities out in the cold
   - Screenreaders couldn't access the content
   - Keyboard users couldn't interact with the apps
 - And to make things worse, Flash became a major target for hackers
-- Ultimately these technologies failed to revolutionize the web
+- Ultimately these technologies failed to revolutionize the web before...
   - Steve Jobs famously killed Flash by not supporting it in the iPhone
 - But the patterns they introduced became the foundation behind...
 -->